-Most children who go away from home for the first time experience a certain amount of homesickness.
+Most children who go away from home for the first time experience some degree of missing home.
 It is very natural and very real.
 Your camper is likely to experience it, even if they are characteristically independent and outgoing.
-In case of feeling homesick, we will work very hard to help them overcome it.
-Most children who leave camp before the end experience their early departure as a failure; it can have a negative impact on their self-esteem, and teach withdrawal as a response to adversity.
-Camp has an enormous store of techniques to address homesickness; with your support, the likelihood that we will achieve positive results is extremely high.
+In case of missing home, we will work very hard to help them overcome it.
+Most children who leave camp before the end view their early departure as a failure; it can have a negative impact on their self-esteem and teach withdrawal as a response to adversity.
+Camp has an enormous store of techniques to address missing home; with your support, the likelihood that we will achieve positive results is extremely high.

-So, if your camper writes you a letter saying or implying that they're homesick, please call and we'll work together with you and let you know what is happening now.
+So, if your camper writes you a letter saying or implying that they're missing home, please call and we'll work together with you and let you know what is happening now.
 Very quickly, a sad letter usually gives way to proud tales of adventure, fun and success!